Arrest sought of Colorado clerk in voting tampering case

 Associated Press

-Peters has echoed former President Donald Trump’s false theories about the 2020 election.
-She and her chief deputy are being prosecuted for allegedly allowing a copy of a hard drive to be made during an update of election equipment in May 2021.
-A former employee in her office was also arrested this week on allegations that she was part of the scheme.
+Rubinstein, a Republican, had previously said he would not object to Peters traveling outside of Colorado during her campaign for secretary of state.
+But the election was held June 28, and the the court documents said the letter was notarized on July 12.
+Judge Matthew Barrett issued an order Monday that Peters not travel until the post-election approval process for her travel was resolved.

-Rubinstein had previously said he would not object to Peters traveling outside of Colorado during her campaign for secretary of state.
-But the election was held June 28 and the the court documents said the letter was notarized on July 12.
-Judge Matthew Barrett ordered Peters on Monday not to travel until the post-election approval process for her travel was resolved.
+In a court filing Thursday?, Peters’ lawyer, Harvey Steinberg, said he did not learn about the order in time to warn Peters about it before she left for Las Vegas earlier this month?.

-Peters did not immediately return a telephone call or text seeking comment, and a telephone message left with Peters’ attorney, Harvey Steinberg, was not immediately returned.
+She did not try to conceal her appearance at the conference, which was livestreamed, he said.
+In addition, Steinberg said Peters is still a candidate for the secretary of state, noting that the election results have not been certified yet.

 Peters is charged with three counts of attempting to influence a public servant, criminal impersonation, two counts of conspiracy to commit criminal impersonation, one count of identity theft, first-degree official misconduct, violation of duty and failing to comply with the secretary of state.